chazlarson/Media-Scripts/Plex/README.md

 `CREW_DEPTH` is meant to allow the script to look deeper into the crew to find all the individuals working as TARGET_JOB.

-`TOP_COUNT` is the number of individuals to show in the list at the end.
+`CREW_COUNT` is the number of individuals to show in the list at the end.

 ### Usage
 1. setup as above